Im-MohitKaushik/Im-MohitKaushik/README.md

 About me
 ---

 I have a clear, logical mind with a practical approach to problem-solving and a drive to see things through to completion.
-I have work experience in multiple project and colne project with team collaboration.
+I have work experience in multiple project and clone project with team collaboration.
 I am eager to learn, I enjoy overcoming challenges, and I have a genuine interest in Software Development and making organisations successful.

 I'm a Full Stack Developer.
 Strong knowledge in developing enterprise-level web applications and RESTful APIs using MicroServices, with demonstrable production-scale experience.
 Collaborate and communicate within distributed project teams to get desired outcomes.
 I am eager to be challenged in order to grow and further improve my IT skills.